Accessibility statement

 Research

-My main interest is applying microwave and radio frequency techniques to bio-medical problems; I also work with colleagues in the Physical Layer Research Group on research into electromagnetic compatibility and shielding.
-Some current/past research areas include
+My main interest is applying microwave and radio frequency techniques to a wide range of problems including medical diagnosis and therapy, environmental sensing of pollutants and object identification in archaeology.
+I also work with colleagues in the Communication Technologies Group on research into electromagnetic compatibility and shielding.
+Some current/past research areas include:

-• developing statistical models for electromagnetic fields inside enclosures (such as aircraft) - this has practical applications in determining effects on radio propagation as well as assessing human exposure to the fields.
+• developing statistical models for electromagnetic fields inside reverberant enclosures (such as aircraft) - this has practical applications in determining effects on radio propagation as well as assessing human exposure to the fields;

-• electromagnetic methods of studying body composition, in particular a novel method of measuring total body water: this research was done in collaboration with John Truscott and colleagues at Leeds General Infirmary, and more recently with Karen Hind at Leeds Metropolitan University.
+• electromagnetic methods of studying body composition, in particular a novel method of measuring total body water: this research was done in collaboration with John Truscott and colleagues at Leeds General Infirmary, and more recently with Karen Hind at Leeds Beckett University;

 • novel therapeutic techniques involving electromagnetic pulses applied to cell membranes: these create temporary pores that enable drugs etc. to enter the cell (electroporation);